ytoyama/ttic-report/notes.md

 to work on my research.
 Therefore, I calceled it and focused on the ML class and my research task.

+In the ML class, we studied about themes of wide range from basic ML to its application and some state-of-the-art stuffs like Neural Network.
+The models used in the class were supervised ones mostly.
+In 3 to 4 of the firsts classes, we learned about base of ML of probability, algebras, model complexity, overfitting, and bias and variance.

 ### Research